Why Is My Car Insurance So Expensive?

 How to save: Some states and insurance companies allow you to reduce the effect of a ticket on your record by taking a defensive driving course.
 In some cases, companies look at your record and not the points.
 So make sure to check with your company before taking a course.

-Otherwise, you must wait three to five years for the ticket to fall off your record.
+Otherwise, you usually need to wait three to five years for the ticket to fall off your record.
 The same goes for a crash.

 However, you could find cheaper rates than you're currently paying by shopping around.
 State Farm and Progressive tend to offer the cheapest rates for drivers with a bad record.
 Auto-Owners and Erie also often have good rates, although these companies aren't available in every state.